pytorch/torchchat/README.md

 While we describe how to use torchchat using the popular llama3 model, you can perform the example commands with any of these models.

+## Trouble Shooting

+**CERTIFICATE_VERIFY_FAILED**:
+Run `pip install --upgrade certifi`.

+**Access to model is restricted and you are not in the authorized list.**
+Some models require an additional step to access.
+Follow the link provided in the error to get access.

 ## Acknowledgements
 Thank you to the [community](docs/ACKNOWLEDGEMENTS.md) for all the awesome libraries and tools